SEMATECH: College of Nanoscale Science and Engineering (CNSE)

 In January 2003 SEMATECH and the University at Albany – State University of New York – established a major partnership to commercialize advanced semiconductor, nanotechnology and other emerging technologies.

-Through its government-university-industry partnership with the State of New York and the College of Nanoscale Science and Engineering (CNSE) of the University at Albany, SEMATECH is conducting programs in lithography and metrology at CNSE’s Albany NanoTech Complex.
+Through its government-university-industry partnership with the State of New York and the College of Nanoscale Science and Engineering (CNSE) of the University at Albany, SEMATECH conducted programs in lithography and metrology at CNSE's Albany NanoTech Complex.

 In 2010, SEMATECH expanded its cooperation with CNSE with the announcement that the ISMI would relocate its headquarters and operations to CNSE's Albany NanoTech Complex beginning in January 2011.

 With over $6.5 billion in high-tech investments, CNSE's 800000 sqft Albany NanoTech Complex features the only fully integrated, 300 mm wafer, computer chip pilot prototyping and demonstration line within 80000 sqft of Class 1 capable cleanrooms.

 Location

-SEMATECH has access to laboratories and development fabs in Albany, New York.
-Its headquarters are at CNSE in Albany.
+SEMATECH had access to laboratories and development fabs in Austin, Texas (1987-2007) and Albany, New York (2007-2015).

 Industry participation

-SEMATECH hosts a variety of worldwide conferences, symposiums, and workshops (e.g., Litho Forum, Manufacturing Week) and delivers papers, presentations, and joint reports at major industry conferences (SPIE, IEDM, SEMICON West).
+SEMATECH hosted a variety of worldwide conferences, symposiums, and workshops (e.g., Litho Forum, Manufacturing Week) and delivered papers, presentations, and joint reports at major industry conferences (SPIE, IEDM, SEMICON West).